iaoshili/mini-uber/README.md

 - last_updated: time_stamp

-## Helper service
+## Helper components
-matchSvc can be put behind a message queue because it takes time to match a driver
+- matchSvc can be put behind a message queue because it takes time to match a driver
+- setup a cron job to periodically clean up outdated location table data

 ## Pseudo code